Getting involved in PHARMAC's decision-making

 - Whether to widen or restrict access to an already funded medicine

-- Major work projects, such as our hospital medical devices national contracting work.
+- Major projects, such as our hospital medical devices national contracting work.

 Who do we consult with?

-We seek the views of all people who may have an interest in the proposal or who may be affected by it to obtain feedback on our proposed approach.
+We seek the views of all people who may have an interest in what we are proposing or who may be affected by it.
+We welcome all the views we receive, whether from:

 How can you get involved?

 We keep a contact list of people who are interested in our decisions, and anyone can join it.
 To be added to this list, send us:

 - full contact details (including your role, organisation (if relevant), postal address, email address and/or fax number) and